ESWARSATHA/studio/PRESENTATION.md

 **Narration (Bright, Optimistic Tone):**
 "What if we could build a bridge?
 Introducing **Artisan AI**—a free educational platform designed to empower India's artisans.
 It's not another marketplace.
 It's a safe, simulated learning environment where craftspeople can practice, build confidence, and master the digital skills they need to thrive—all guided by the power of intuitive, generative AI."

+**Director's Notes:**
+*   **Pacing:** Upbeat and hopeful.
+The music should swell here.
+*   **Visual Style:** Clean, bright, and modern UI animations.
+Use smooth screen recordings or high-quality mockups.
+*   **Emotion:** Transition from the previous scene's despair to hope and empowerment.
+The artisan's smile should feel genuine and optimistic.
+*   **AI Visuals:** The logo and tagline could be revealed with a subtle, glowing particle effect to hint at the "AI" magic.

 ---